 \end{thm} We can improve part of the results to $L^{\infty}$ integrability in the following theorem. \begin{thm} Assume that $N=3,4,5,6$, $0\leq\alpha<2$, $0<\mu<N$ and $N-2\leq2\alpha+\mu\leq\min\{N,4\}$.
 Let $u\in D^{1,2}(\mathbb{R}^N)$ be a positive solution of equation \eqref{Intcase}, then $u\in L^{\infty}(\mathbb{R}^{N})$. \end{thm} Furthermore, we will establish $C^{\infty}$ regularity of the solution away from the origin, that is \begin{thm} Assume that $N=3,4,5,6$, $0\leq\alpha<2$, $0<\mu<N$ and $N-2\leq2\alpha+\mu\leq\min\{N,4\}$.
 Let $u\in D^{1,2}(\mathbb{R}^N)$ be a positive solution of equation \eqref{Intcase}, then $u\in C^{\infty}(\mathbb{R}^{N}-\{0\})$. \end{thm}

-Next we are interested in the classification of the solutions of equation \eqref{Intcase}, we have the following results:
+Next we are interested in the symmetry of the solutions of equation \eqref{Intcase}, we have the following results:

-\begin{thm} Assume that $N\geq3$, $\alpha\geq0$, $0<\mu<N$, $0<\mu+2\alpha\leq\min\{4,N\}$.
+\begin{thm} Assume that $N\geq3$, $\alpha\geq0$, $0<\mu<N$, $0<2\alpha+\mu\leq\min\{N,4\}$.
 Let $u\in D^{1,2}(\mathbb{R}^N)$ be a positive solution of \eqref{Intcase}, then $u$ must be radially symmetric about origin. \end{thm}

-For the positive minimizer obtained in \ref{thm1.2}, we know it is radially symmetric about origin and decreasing.
-Thus we can characterize the asymptotic behavior at infinity. \begin{thm} Assume that $N\geq3$, $\alpha\geq0$, $0<\mu<N$, $0<\mu+2\alpha\leq\min\{4,N\}$, then any nonnegative minimizer of $S_{\alpha, \mu}$ satisfies
+From Theorem \ref{thm1.3}, we know that the positive minimizer obtained in Theorem \ref{thm1.2} is radially symmetric about origin and decreasing.
+Thus we can characterize the asymptotic behavior at infinity. \begin{thm} Assume that $N\geq3$, $\alpha\geq0$, $0<\mu<N$, $0<2\alpha+\mu\leq\min\{N,4\}$, then any nonnegative minimizer of $S_{\alpha, \mu}$ satisfies

 Where $\omega_{N-1}$ is the area of the unit sphere in $\mathbb{R}^{N}$. \end{thm}